LLluoling/LLluoling.github.io/_pages/about.md

 I am a 4th-year PhD candidate under the supervision of [Prof. Qing He](http://people.ucas.edu.cn/~0000964?language=en) at Machine Learning and Data Mining group, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).

-Also, I am currently a Ph.D. visitor at IIIS, Tsinghua University, under supervision of [Prof. Pingzhong Tang](http://iiis.tsinghua.edu.cn/~kenshin/).
+I am also currently a Ph.D. visitor at IIIS, Tsinghua University, under supervision of [Prof. Pingzhong Tang](http://iiis.tsinghua.edu.cn/~kenshin/).

 I received my B.S. of Statistics and a dual degree of CS from the [School of the Gifted Young, USTC](https://en.scgy.ustc.edu.cn/) in 2016.

 ### Contact information
 Email: panfeiyang@ict.ac.cn

 Wechat: pfy824

 ## Research Interests